VikParuchuri/nyt-articles/README.md

+This fork adds API key rotation and updates query limits.

 # NYT Article Scraper

 This repo scrapes info about articles from the New York Times API.
 It doesn't get the full articles, just the metadata, headline, and snippets.

-This fork rotates API keys and updates query limits.

-## TODO

-* Adjust shelf to account for rotating keys
-* Better date and page logic

 Getting Started
 -------------